CYPRUS ALTERNATIVE INVESTMENT FUNDS

 D. TYPES OF ALTERNATIVE INVESTMENT FUNDS IN CYPRUS

 There are three types of Alternative Investment Funds that can be set up in Cyprus.
 It is the Alternative Investment Fund of unlimited number of investors (AIF), the Alternative Investment Fund of Limited Number of Investors (AIFLNP) and finally the Registered Alternative Investment Fund (RAIF).
-In this publication we provide an overview of the AIF, which is the standard form of a Fund in Cyprus.
+In this publication we provide an overview of the AIFLNP, which is a type of fund that may be suitable for family offices and HWNI using the fund as an alternative to a group holding company.
 We will identify below its main characteristics and requirements.
 For more information on the other types of Alternative Investment Funds you may refer to our separate publications on each specific fund type.

 1. Authorisation Process

 The Cyprus Securities and Exchange Commission (CySEC) is the regulatory authority, responsible under the AIF Law for the licensing and supervision of Alternative Investment Funds in Cyprus.